TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-10-22-brief-history-of-tools-watching-and-changing-your-php-code.md

     <br>
     <br>
     Which tool was first?
 How they **build on shoulders of each other**?
-tweet: "New Post on my Blog: Brief History of Tools Watching and Changing PHP Code #phpcsfixer #phpcodesniffer @phpstan #psalm #phan @sensiolabsde #symfony #rector @cakephp"
+tweet: "New Post on my Blog: Brief History of Tools Watching and Changing PHP Code #phpcsfixer #phpcodesniffer @phpstan #psalm #symfony #rector"

+updated_since: "December 2020"
+updated_message: "Removed deprecated and unused tools, to keep focus on relevant ones."
 ---

 ## 1. Coding Standard Tools